-Crush barriers and other structures play an essential part in crowd control and safety at sports stadia.
-Stringent testing and inspection is therefore essential to ensure that their performance satisfies the Home Office requirements.
+Crush barriers and other structural elements play a crucial role in maintaining crowd control and safety at sports stadiums.
+Stringent testing and inspection are essential to ensure these barriers perform reliably during events and meet the performance standards required by the Home Office.

-Guidelines for testing and inspection are given in the current 2008 Guide to Safety at Sports Grounds, published by HMSO, which details the test and performance requirements.
+Guidelines for testing and inspection are given in the current 2008 Guide to Safety at Sports Grounds, published by HMSO.
+Compliance is normally demonstrated by inspection and load/displacement testing of the barrier’s structural elements

 Over the last 30 years, Sandberg has provided a testing service which is in strict accordance with these guides.

-Testing is conducted by qualified personnel with experience in this field, using electronic load measuring cells and high precision dial gauges to monitor deflection.
-The work is carried out for the club itself or for its professional adviser.
+Testing is conducted by qualified personnel with experience in this field, using electronic load-measuring cells and linear displacement monitors to measure deflection.
+The work is carried out for the club itself or its professional adviser.

-Stadia in which Sandberg have carried out barrier testing include the following:
+Stadia in which Sandberg has carried out barrier testing include the following:

 - Epsom Downs Racecourse